 If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

-We may take for granted items such as shampoo and conditioner, but for many, these are luxury items.
-When times get tough and household budgets take a hit, not everyone can afford to look after their hair in the same way.
-Foodbank not only provides food to assist many in our community doing it tough, we also offer a wide range of groceries, including hair care products, to ensure vulnerable Aussies can meet their basic self-care needs.
+We may take items such as shampoo and conditioner for granted, but for many, these are luxury items.
+Unfortunately, when times get tough, and household budgets take a hit, not everyone can afford to look after their hair in the same way.
+We provide food so people can eat and groceries as well, including hair care products, so everyone can meet their self-care needs.
 Having access to hygiene products boosts confidence, self-respect, and dignity.

 Healthy skin should be possible for everyone and anyone.
 It affects confidence and could have a knock-on effect for someone already struggling to pay the bills.
 Foodbank works with partners who ensure we have a regular supply of products for our charities to offer their communities.
 Moisturisers, cleansers and other products are not luxury items, but essential items for many men, women, teenagers and children doing it tough.

 Having the ability to wash your clothes is essential to maintaining good hygiene, building confidence and feeling ready to face the day.
-Foodbank believes in the importance of everyone, no matter their background or situation, having access to essential grocery items such as laundry products.
+Foodbank believes in the importance of having access to essential grocery items such as laundry products, no matter their background or situation.
 So many people take clean clothes for granted, but sadly for many, it can be out of reach.

-Foodbank wants all women to be able to manage their monthly period hygienically, comfortably and with dignity.
-We want to alleviate some of that emotional strain by ensuring access to the period products crucial to living a healthy, active, confident life.
+Our goal is to alleviate some emotional strain by ensuring access to period products – crucial to a healthy, active and confident life.

-Many of us experienced some worry, wondering if we will find toilet paper at the shops when panic buying emptied our supermarket shelves.
-But, unfortunately, for people doing it tough right now, this can be a daily stress running through their minds.
-In 2020, Foodbank was able to provide a whopping 1.2 million loo rolls for struggling families and individuals.
+Many of us experienced some worry, wondering if we would find toilet paper when panic buying emptied our supermarket shelves.
+But unfortunately, for people doing it tough right now, it can be a daily stress of how they will afford essentials like toilet paper.